Melanie Froemke, LCSW, RPTLicensed Clinical Social Worker, Registered Play Therapist

 I look forward to meeting you and being part of your journey toward growth and healing.

-I am actively pursuing my Registered Play Therapist certification through the Association for Play Therapy (APT) and have extensive training in both play and expressive therapies.
+I am a Registered Play Therapist through the Association for Play Therapy (APT) and have extensive training in both play and expressive therapies.
 I am actively working towards my EMDR certification through the EMDR International Association (EMDRIA).

 - Mindfulness Based Stress Reduction (MBSR)